-A: To find out when and where we'll be in 2022 for FenCon XVIII, keep an eye on our home page or our Facebook page.
+A: To find out when and where we'll be in 2023 for FenCon XIX, keep an eye on our home page or our Facebook page.

-A: Heck yes!
-We welcomed quite a number of other conventions, fan groups, and more in 2021 and all systems are "go" for 2021.
+A: Yes! !
 We do have a few simple rules/requests and you get all that info by e-mailing FenCon's hotel liaison.

 Q: What if I buy a membership but can't make it to FenCon this year?

 A: If you notify us (firstname.lastname@example.org) at least two weeks before FenCon starts then we will directly transfer your membership to the following year.If you don't notify us and you had a Regular attending membership then we're sorry but there are no refunds or rollovers.If you don't notify us and you had a Friend of the Fen membership then we will rollover your membership to the following year at the Regular level.
 (Any Regular member may upgrade to Friend of the Fen before September 1st for the standard conversion rate, currently $20.)
 Why does a Friend of the Fen get the automatic rollover?
 It's one of the extra benefits of that level of membership.
 If you have any more questions about memberships, please ask us.